Cart is Empty

 Key takeaway: Focus on a high-quality diet with lower calories for your senior dog.
 Work with your veterinarian to change your dog's food intake mindfully.
 Daily exercise will be vital to maintaining your dog's healthy weight.

+In senior dogs, mobility changes can manifest in many ways, including changes in gait (how dogs walk), balance, and physical strength.
 In dogs, the number one reason for decreased mobility is osteoarthritis - chronic inflammation in the joint that leads to cartilage breakdown and pain.

 Other reasons also exist, but they are not as frequent.
 Regardless of the reason behind your dog's decreased ability to move around, they are simple actions you can take to help them remain active and safe.
 This includes regular daily activities, making your house a senior-dog-friendly place, and keeping their weight in check.
 These three action items will help you keep your dog active so they can move freely and live happy lives!